Jelly-RDF/jelly-rdf.github.io/docs/conformance/conformance-reports-page.md

 # Conformance Reports

 This page lists conformance testing results for all available Jelly-RDF implementations.
-Details of the tests themselves are provided in the [conformance tests](tests.md) section,
+Details of the tests themselves are provided on the [conformance tests](tests.md) page,
-and guidance on producing reports can be found in the [reporting conformance](reporting-conformance.md) section.
+and guidance on producing reports can be found on the [reporting conformance](reporting-conformance.md) page.

 The information presented here includes: